Rana-Aldosouqi/MarsroverTask/README.md

 ###### **MarsRover1** contains the MarsRover.js file and the test file (MarsRover.test.js).
 ![d](https://user-images.githubusercontent.com/33006064/187456621-a957bddf-c57e-4577-bfa0-3115464192a6.PNG)
 ###### There are 6 Functions in `MarsRover.js`
+##### 1.command()

+This is the main Funcion it receive initial value of  (x,y) point and direction of the rover the instruction to move and then return the current coordinates and direcion .

 ```js
 function command(xr,yr,dirc, instruction) {